wxkdesky/AutomaticalMovieReviewRanking/README.md

 `python here_we_go.py your_dataset_dir`

 Then the system will run to the end.
+And in default, models are assumed to be trained already, e.g.,`train=False`

 # Package Instruction
 ---------------------------------------------